 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wagner is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Wagner is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Wagner who work in management occupations (11.70%), sales jobs (11.22%), and teaching (9.62%).
+Overall, Wagner is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Wagner who work in teaching (14.63%), management occupations (11.56%), and sales jobs (10.88%).

-In terms of college education, Wagner is nearly on par with the US average for all cities of 21.84%: 20.94% of adults 25 and older in Wagner have a bachelor's degree or advanced degree.
+The population of Wagner overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Wagner, 22.63% have at least a bachelor's degree.

 Wagner is an extremely ethnically-diverse city.
 The people who call Wagner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wagner residents report their race to be White, followed by Native American.
-Wagner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.23% of the city’s residents.
-Important ancestries of people in Wagner include German, Czech, Irish, English, and Polish.
+Important ancestries of people in Wagner include German, Czech, Irish, English, and Dutch.

 The most common language spoken in Wagner is English.
 Other important languages spoken here include Polish and Native American languages.